HUMN 3013 Australian Colonial History

 Coordinator Carol Liston Opens in new window

-Description This unit introduces students to the 18th and 19th century foundations of modern Australia, and to the social, economic, political and cultural events that shaped Australian history.
+Description This subject introduces students to the 18th and 19th century foundations of modern Australia, and to the social, economic, political and cultural events that shaped Australian history.
 Students will be encouraged to consider the process of historical change within an historiographical framework and will use primary sources to explore some of these debates.
 Some of the themes explored will be colonisation, convictism, class, urbanisation, gender, land, indigenous society, culture and political developments leading to the federation of the Australian colonies in 1901.